eformsignen/eformsignen.github.io/help/chapter6.rst

 Upload Form File
 ---------------------------

-Form files created using OZ in Office are uploaded in the following order:
+Form files created using eformsign for Microsoft Office are uploaded in the following order:

 1. Click the **Execute** icon (|image25|) in the File group.
 The login page will be displayed as a pop-up window.